yrouzaire/Lattice-Models/README.md

 to make a reproducible scientific project named
 > Lattice Models

-It is authored by Rouzaire.
+It is authored by Ylann Rouzaire.

 To (locally) reproduce this project, do the following: